openid/eKYC-IDA/openid-connect-4-identity-assurance.md

    [[ To be removed from the final specification ]]

    -09

    * changed `verified_claims` to object-or-array pattern
+   * cut out all definitions of pre-defined values for trust frameworks, id documents and verification methods and established wiki page as non-normative overview
    * clarified and simplified request syntax
    * reduced mandatory requirement `verified_claims` to bare minimum
    * removed JSON schema from draft and added reference to JSON schema file instead
    * added request JSON schema
-   * Added IANA section with JSON Web Token Claims Registration
+   * added IANA section with JSON Web Token Claims Registration
    * integrated source into single md file
    * fixed typos